Pupils in the metal workshop of a vocational training institution in Accra, Ghana

 What do we want to achieve?

-With its Special Initiative “Decent Work for a Just Transition”, the BMZ wants to achieve several goals, including:
+With its Special Initiative “Decent Work for a Just Transition”, the BMZ wants to achieve several objectives, including:

-• Creating good jobs in ecologically relevant industries of the future
+• Creating decent jobs in green industries of the future

-We are promoting employment and helping to build skills in green industries.
+We are promoting employment and building skills in green industries.
 Moreover, we are supporting the ecological and digital transformation of traditional economic sectors in order to create sustainable jobs.
 In doing so, we are also supporting the Climate and Development Partnerships in Africa.

 • Creating more quality jobs for women